-“There are more solutions then there are problems in this world.
+“There are more solutions than there are problems in this world.
 We just have to find and share them all.”

 Bunker is a documentary cinematographer who has been focusing on the climate change movement for over five years.
 Starting with subsequent annual United Nations climate change conferences in Mexico and South Africa, he has traveled globally to support the movement.
 Most recently he traveled across the United States documenting extreme energy extraction in West Virginia and Texas, along with community solutions to combat the fossil fuel industry.
 Meeting frontline communities affected by climate change, Bunker gained greater understanding of the severity of this pressing issue and the importance of media in sharing these stories.